top of page

 2. Quarter, seed & roast the squash at 350 degrees for 1 hour, or until tender.

-3. When cool, scoop out the flash & puree in a food processor, Depending on the size of the squash, should yield 2-4 cups (mine made a little over 2 cups).
+3. When cool, scoop out the flesh & puree in a food processor.
+Depending on the size of the squash, it should yield 2-4 cups (mine made a little over 2 cups).

 5. Stir in the squash & cashew cream.